Detalii

 In short, I look for something that will either amuse me or excite me (be it whatever...
 I myself don't know beforehand).
 That seems to dwindle with each passing year for me.
 While I do appreciate critically acclaimed good quality stuff, truth is it often bores me.
 I watched too much.

 I don't binge-watch (unless it's a RE-watch).
 Episodes exist for a reason.
 And I say, enjoy it.
 I always prefer series to movies.
 There's nothing more enjoyable than happily opening a new episode of a show I already got to... well, enjoy.
 One way or another.
 Because that does not come to me right away.
-I mean, every drama has a slow start with me and I need to kinda forcefeed it to myself at first, till my interest gets piqued one way or other and then I start like, really watch it.
-But, opening a completely new series, or starting to watch a movie, i have to force myself to it.
+I mean, every drama has a slow start with me and I need to kinda forcefeed it to myself at first, till my interest gets piqued one way or other.
+And then I start like, really watch it.
+But, opening a completely new series, or starting to watch a movie, I have to force myself to it.
 I don't truly enjoy it untill I'm already invested in it.
-That's why I watch so many long dramas (and even soaps/telenovelas etc.) in compate to movies.
+On the other hand, I feel that many shows are designed to take them in doses.
+You are not even supposed to gulp them all at once.
+Watching them 1 episode at a time, helps to keep them longer a part of your life.
+Then, opening a new episode, it's like a visiting your favorite friend.
+That's why I watch so many long dramas (and even soaps/telenovelas, shows with numerous seasons, etc.) in compare to movies.

 Feel is more than story.
 Small, regular human problems touch my heart more than saving the world.